 You will not be able to go through the screening process to donate breast milk if you:

-- Use marijuana or use illegal drugs.
+- Use cannabis, CBD products, tobacco or nicotine products, or illegal drugs.

 - Test positive for human immunodeficiency virus (HIV), human T-cell leukemia retrovirus (HTLV), hepatitis B or C, or syphilis.